Moedrian/Config/README.md

 * This ini parser doesn't support section nesting, yet.
 * `;`, `#` and `//` will be identified as valid comment characters.
+* Property names shall follow C-style variable nomenclature.
+* Comments right after property values (i.e. in a same line) will be identified as part of the value.
 * .Net version 4.7.2 (tuple used)

 ## Usage